-• Models - These are standardized fill-in-the -blanks formats for documents where much of the information Is the same for all Some models are short forms, projects. while others are more lengthy text.
-Model documents are available for the certificate of lobbying, disclosure of lobbying activities, escrow agreement, feasibility cost sharing agreement (FCSA), Project Partnership executive Agreement (PPA), project summary, statement of financial and capability.

-• Outlines - These are standardized checklists of the information to be included in various project reports.
+- Models These are standardized fill-in-the -blanks formats for documents where much of the information Is the same for all Some models are short forms, projects. while others are more lengthy text.
+Model documents are available for the certificate of lobbying, disclosure of lobbying activities, escrow agreement, feasibility cost sharing agreement (FCSA), Project Partnership Agreement (PPA), project executive and statement of financial summary, capability. - Outlines These are standardized checklists of the information to be included in various project reports.
 Outlines are available for the chart of accounts cost estimate, design memorandum (DM), environmental impact statement (EIS), Feasibility report, financing plan, and reconnaissance report.